What is a Hybrid MBA Program?

 Some schools call their face-to-face components “immersions” or “residencies.”
 However, regardless of their duration, the required on-campus element of an online MBA program is a common industry standard, especially at nationally-ranked business schools.

 Residencies and immersions indeed constitute one possible embodiment of a blended program.
-However, the frequency, length, and type of an on-campus component vary according to school.
+However, the frequency, length, and type of an on-campus component vary according to the school.
 For example, many blended programs schedule regular in-person weekends, ranging from once a semester to once a week.
 The hybrid MBA at the University of North Carolina at Chapel Hill requires students to complete two global immersions during the program.
 Students can choose between an on-campus, domestic, or international immersion where they get the chance to travel to major business centers and learn from professors and influential business leaders.

 For more about residencies and immersions, see our guide “Do Online MBA Programs Require Residency or Campus Visitation?”
 This guide profiles the on-campus requirements at UNC, Maryland, Pepperdine, Syracuse, and American University.